Founders, Facilitators & Local Experts

 Eduardo Ferraz

-He is Wilderness Advanced First Aid trained with Wilderness Medical Associates.
+He is Wilderness Advanced First Aid trained with Wilderness Medical Associates, and an avid diver.

 Community Partners